 The reptile family tree begins with Gephyrostegus because, by definition, the Reptilia includes turtles, lizards, snakes, crocodilians and birds, their last common ancestor and all of its descendants.
-That last common ancestor (Cephalerpeton, according to the present study) was close to Gephyrostegus.
+That last common ancestor is Gephyrostegus, according to the present study.
 In the present study, distinct from all prior studies, all known reptiles nest in two major branches with turtles and lizards on one branch and crodilians, birds and mammals on the other.

 Shortly after a very early sister to Cephalerpeton members of the Reptilia split into two clades represented at their bases by Westlothiana and Cephalerpeton.
 The new Lepidosauromorpha, are all those sharing a more recent common ancestor with living lizards, the Lepidosauria, than with Archosauria (Gauthier 1986).
 The new Archosauromorpha share more traits in common with living archosaurs (birds and crocs) than with Lepidosauria.